Once upon a time, an odd-looking, diminutive book was written that would change the business and marketing world.

 Explore Other Resources on the Road to Reinvention:

-Attention all Business Owners and Entrepreneurs.
-What would happen to your business if you created a ‘CATEGORY OF ONE’?
-Enroll at HUGGABLE UNIVERSITY and learn how to BE DIFFERENT.
+- Could your business become a ‘CATEGORY OF ONE’?
+Enroll at HUGGABLE UNIVERSITY and get ready to INSPIRE YOUR TEAM & IGNITE YOUR BRAND.
+Sharing secrets from one of Canada’s greatest small business success stories, our monthly, video-based sessions can help your company discover how to BE DIFFERENT.
 BE UNTOUCHABLE.
 BE REMEMBERED.
 Get Your FREE session now.

-Join the REINVENTION CIRCLE, get involved, and continue the DISCUSSION on FACEBOOK.
+- Decipher the REINVENTION CODE, get updates and continue the DISCUSSION on FACEBOOK.